 MA in Dance Plan B emphasizes dance education and requires a minimum of 36 credit hours, including DNCE 651, 652, 691, 693, and 659 or 699; 9 credit hours from 321, 331, 421, 431; 3 credit hours in 300- to 400-level Asian or Pacific dance courses; and 9 credit hours of electives (3 credits at the 600 level).

 The MFA in Dance emphasizes performance and choreography.
-The MFA Plan A requires a minimum of 60 credit hours, including DNCE 421 or 431 (18 credit hours); DNCE 651, 652, 660, 661, 671, and 672 (4 credit hours); DNCE 679 (2 credit hours), 691, and 700 (6 credit hours); 2 credit hours in two different Asian or Pacific dance forms; 3 credit hours in 600-level dance electives; 6 credit hours in non-dance electives; and 1 credit hour in a general elective.
+The MFA Plan A requires a minimum of 60 credit hours, including DNCE 421 or 431 (18 credit hours); DNCE 651, 652, 660, 671, 672 (4 credit hours), and 673; DNCE 679 (2 credit hours), 691, and 700 (6 credit hours); 2 credit hours in two different Asian or Pacific dance forms; 3 credit hours in 600-level dance electives; 6 credit hours in non-dance electives; and 1 credit hour in a general elective.
 MFA candidates must participate in two dance productions a year and register to attend a technique course each semester.
 Qualifying choreography on student concert is required prior to proposing the thesis.

 MFA Plan A and MA Plan B require written comprehensive examinations and an oral defense of the examination.
 MA Plan A and MFA Plan A require an oral defense of the thesis.